 Completing the Tennessee Whiskey Trail is a highly coveted prize for booze connoisseurs, and only two people have completed it in its entirety as of publication (update: we became #3 and 4!).
 There are so many variants on the magic of fermentation found in the hills here, and it’s an absolutely fascinating journey to see up close and personal what these folks are producing in their labs.

 We’re doing it right: visiting every stop, going on a tour, watching the production process, taking the time to talk to the brains behind the stills.
 Southerners have a demonstrably different way of doing things, but the desire to be authentic, generous and individual links them all.

 How the Tennessee Whiskey Trail Works

-In November, East Tennessee’s premier whiskey festival Grains & Grits will return for its second year in Townsend.
+Every November, East Tennessee’s premier whiskey festival Grains & Grits occupies downtown Townsend during peak foliage season.
 This one-day event features every single distillery in the guild and a whole lot of locally sourced food; it also marks the official launch of the East Tennessee side of the trail.
 What does that mean?
 Food, fun, music, and lots of whiskey and spirits.
 In fact, you’ll find the following distilleries present:

 - Old Dominick Distillery

 - Nelson’s Green Brier Distillery

 - Jack Daniel’s Distillery

 - Leiper’s Fork Distillery